noirwavekr/clock-out-crew/README.md

 4. Switch the **Developer mode** toggle in the upper right corner to **ON**.
 5. Click the **"Load unpacked"** button.
 6. Select the **`clock-out-crew`** folder inside the extracted folder.
-7. Open any webpage, and the crew will appear instantly! 🎉
+7. Click the **puzzle icon (Extensions)** in the top right of Chrome and click **Clock Out Crew** to run it.
+8. Set your clock-out time in the popup window, and the crew will appear! 🎉 *(TIP: Click the pin icon to keep it visible for easy access!)*

 ---